- PhD , Electrical Engineering, University of Utah

 Dr. Furse and her team have developed a system to locate intermittent electrical faults on aging electrical wiring, with which she founded a successful spin off company, LiveWire Innovation.
 She is also a pioneering researcher in the development of telemetry antennas for medical implants, and fast methods for predicting the statistical variation in bioelectromagnetic applications.
 She is an innovative leader in the flipped classroom teaching method.

-Dr. Furse teaches freshman circuit design, and has prevoiusly taught electromagnetics, wireless communication, computational electromagnetics, microwave engineering, and antenna design.
+Dr. Furse teaches or has taught freshman circuit design, electromagnetics, wireless communication, computational electromagnetics, microwave engineering, and antenna design.
 She is a leader in the flipped classroom teaching method.
-She has received numerous teaching and research awards including the 2009 IEEE Harriett B. Rigas Medal for Excellence in Teaching.
+She has received numerous teaching and research awards including the 2009 IEEE Harriett B. Rigas Medal for Excellence in Teaching and the 2020 Chen To Tai Distinguished Educator Award from the IEEE Antennas and Propagation Society.
+She was the Associate Vice President for Research at the University of Utah from 2009-2019.

 I enjoy almost anything out-of-doors -- camping and hiking with my husband and dog, playing with our kids and grandkids, canoeing, skiing, and horseback riding and packing.
 Utah has fantastic places to ride, all year round.
 I enjoy historical crafts -- quilting, stitchery, sewing, painting, making pysanky, etc. I play the violin (classical and fiddle) and viola, and my husband is a luthier.
 And I write history books in my other spare time.
 Life is good.